mapbox/mapbox-unity-sdk/CONTRIBUTING.md

 *Coming soon.*

-# Updating the Mapbox Maps SDK for Unity Core
+# Updating the Mapbox Unity SDK Core

 This project includes git submodule dependencies.
 These dependencies are actively developed and maintained: